Startttttt/ZoltriTWserver/worship.md

 - when your god asks for it, sacrifice as many of what they ask for in 15 minutes!
 - harvest mature chosen crops in the holy lands
 - invite more players to join your god
+- selling your soul to Taint Cthluhu

 ## :pouting_cat: to make your god mad: :pouting_cat:
 - eat unholy foods
 - harm villagers if theyre not into that
 - ignore them
 - leave them for another god/abandon all faith
+- not selling your soul to Taint Cthulhu

 ## :smirk_cat: you: :smirk_cat:
 - piety = your score within that god
 - more piety, better chance of getting blessed
 - above a certain threshold and you are promoted to priest
 - out of the priests, a prophet is chosen, who writes the holy scripture, interprets the god's wishes (holy foods, holy items, unholy items)
+- get to serve Taint Cthluhu for all of eternity

 ## :scream_cat: blessings/cursing: :scream_cat:
 your god will bless or curse you depending on their mood! with increasing potency! they might even steal ur stuff or KILL you!